 A change in TX reference clock signifies a video format change which triggers a series of interrupts until the GT TX attains the TX Alignment Done status.
-The TX frequency change is based on the toggling (deassertion then assertion) of the tx_refclk_rdy port.
+The TX frequency change is based on the toggling (deassertion then assertion) of the tx_refclk_rdy port or it can be forced by setting TX Frequency Reset bit (bit 3) of the Clock Detector Control register (0x200).
+Take note that this bit is self clearing.
 Refer to Video PHY HDMI Reference Clocks Requirements in Chapter 4 for details about tx_refclk_rdy port implementation.